adliance/Togglr/README.md

 ```

 ### Generate template configuration
-To generate a configuration template, use the command `generate-configuration`.
-The configuration will be generated in the current folder and called `configuration.json`.
+To generate a configuration template, the command `generate-configuration` can be used.
+The configuration will be generated in by default in the current folder and named `configuration.json`.
+A custom target filename is also supported.
-You can [edit the configuration](#Configuration) to meet your needs.
+Please [edit the generated template configuration](#Configuration) to meet your needs.

 ```
 togglr generate-configuration --help